Summer activities endless with Morganton Parks and Recreation pool

 Mountain View Recreation Center

 Archery Class will be held Aug.
-8 – Sep.
-17 on Tuesdays and Thursdays from 4-5 pm.
-Age range is 8 -12 years old.
+8 through Sept.
+17 on Tuesdays and Thursdays from 4-5 p.m.
+Age range is 8-12 years old.
 Cost is $30 for city residents or $40 for non-city residents.

 Collett Street Recreation Center

-Corn Hole League registration is from June 5 – July 5.
-Ages 18 and older as of July 1st.
+Corn Hole League registration is from June 5-July 5.
+Ages 18 and older as of July 1.
 Cost is $50 per team.
 Each team has two players.

 People are also reading…

 Looking for even more fun?
-Make your way to one of our splash pads located at Martha’s Park (240 North College Street) or Martin Luther King Jr. Park (111 Alphabet Lane).
+Make your way to one of our splash pads located at Martha’s Park (240 N. College St.) or Martin Luther King Jr. Park (111 Alphabet Lane).
 These kid-friendly water features will keep them happy and cool for hours.

 There are several picnic shelters available for rent at multiple park locations.
-To reserve a picnic shelter, please swing by the Collett Street Recreation Center at 300 Collett Street or call 828-438-5350.
-For more picnic shelter info, visit https://www.morgantonparksandrec.com/parksrec/page/picnic-shelter-rentals
+To reserve a picnic shelter, swing by the Collett Street Recreation Center at 300 Collett St. or call 828-438-5350.
+For more picnic shelter information, visit https://www.morgantonparksandrec.com/parksrec/page/picnic-shelter-rentals

-To stay up-to-date with all activities within the City of Morganton Parks and Recreation, like our Facebook page “City of Morganton Parks & Recreation” and visit www.morgantonparksandrec.com.
+To stay up-to-date with all activities within the city of Morganton Parks and Recreation, like the Facebook page “City of Morganton Parks & Recreation” and visit www.morgantonparksandrec.com.